877-224-2434

 • Perfect for family rooms and play areas

-• Luxury vinyl plank in specific areas (office, entryway, bathroom)
+• Luxury vinyl plank throughout finished areas

 • Water-resistant and durable